JeffSalinas/Puzzle-Pack/readme.md

 ### Potential Improvements
 - This application is currently only desktop friendly.
 I would like to add buttons for mobile users and adjust the CSS to resize for various screen sizes.
-- The "move" function is very long, with lots of repeated logic for various conditional statements.
+- The "move" function is very long and has lots of repeated logic for various conditional statements.
 I would like to add some thoughtful helper functions or a few custom react hooks to have more concise logic.

 ## Contributors
 [Jeff Salinas](https://github.com/JeffSalinas)